 - His unusual and specialised coat requires professional grooming to prevent the collection of debris and resulting skin problems.

-- Hip dysplasia (malformation of the hip joints causing pain and lameness): breed mean score 11.5 (parents should be lower)
+- Hip dysplasia: breed 5 year mean score 10.5 (parents should be lower)

 DNA Tests Available

 DogWellNet and IPFD Harmonisation of Genetic Testing for Dogs (HGTD)

 - Progressive Retinal Atrophy (PRA cord 1)